pancakepunk/WickedSickSingle/readme.txt

 - scroll wheel / + or - to zoom

 known bugs:
-- you may only set the position of a light via the transform (the position in the lightcomponent clones it, but not vice versa)
 - when drawtype = 1, it draws the tris as lines (not as wireframe)
 - oversaturation of light is not accounted for
 - dramatic frame rate decrease when drawing normals